henriquemeireles7/speedcoding-backend/README.md

 - `GET /runs/:runId` - Get details for a specific run
 - `GET /runs` - List all runs for the authenticated user

+### Milestones

+- `POST /verify/m1` - Verify milestone 1 for a run
+- `POST /verify/m2` - Verify milestone 2 for a run
+- `POST /verify/m3` - Verify milestone 3 for a run
+- `POST /verify/m4` - Verify milestone 4 for a run
+- `POST /verify/m5` - Verify milestone 5 for a run
+- `POST /verify/m6` - Verify milestone 6 for a run
+- `POST /verify/m7` - Verify milestone 7 for a run
+- `GET /verify/milestones/:runId` - Get all milestones for a run

 ## Project Setup

 ```bash